Military School of Realengo

 The Military School of Realengo (Escola Militar do Realengo) was the training institution for officers of the Brazilian Army from 1913 until its transfer to Resende in 1944, originating what is now the Military Academy of Agulhas Negras (AMAN).
 There began the formation of the military elite, an important part of the Army reforms and the consolidation of the Brazilian republican State in its time.
 In three to five years its students, called cadets after 1931, became officer candidates and were assigned to troop corps.
 The formation was, since 1919, for platoon leaders; higher up in the military hierarchy, officers would pursue instruction at the Officer Advanced Training School and other institutions.
-The Artillery and Engineering branches courses were already operating in the Realengo neighborhood in Rio de Janeiro, since 1905, after the extinction of the Military School of Praia Vermelha (EMPV); the two other courses, Infantry and Cavalry, were centralized in those facilities in 1913.
+The Artillery and Engineering courses were already operating in the Realengo neighborhood of Rio de Janeiro since 1905, after the extinction of the Military School of Praia Vermelha (EMPV); the two other courses, Infantry and Cavalry, were centralized in those facilities in 1913.
 Aviation Cadets had only just begun their Realengo training, concluding it at the Military Aviation School, in Campo dos Afonsos.

 Its predecessor, the EMPV, had a civilian and scientific curriculum, forming politically engaged “bachelor graduates in uniform”.
 Neither they nor the “tarimbeiros”, the most practical officers trained in the troop, had a modern military background.
 The Brazilian Army's reforms at the beginning of the 20th century sought to make teaching practical, of a technical-professional nature, and train officers who were disciplined and faithful to the hierarchy; thus, training was transferred to Realengo, a suburban neighborhood, farther from the political turmoil of the federal capital and with space for military training in the field.
 Students continued to come largely from the urban middle class.